sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     Current owner's cell/mobile phone number CurrentOwnerEmail
     Current owner's email address
-ReservedOwnerName
+CurrentOwner Additional Fields
+    Additional fields on the current owner can be accessed via CurrentOwnerFIELDNAME ReservedOwnerName
     The name of the person with an active reserve on the animal ReservedOwnerAddress